top of page

 Threlkeld Sentences

-There were some repetitions, such as the inclusion of the Spelling Book (1836) sentences among those used in the Key (1850).
-Threlkeld explained that he would at times associate with the local Aboriginal people specifically
+There are some repetitions in these writings, such as the inclusion of the Spelling Book (1836) sentences among those used in the Key (1850).
+Threlkeld explained that he would at times associate with the local Aboriginal people specifically with the intention of acquiring vocabulary, and as a consequence some of the sentences throw light on what life was like at the time:

 The dog, it is in the canoe.